Free Consultation

 Under the new legislative reform of Workers Compensation, workers’ maybe compelled to see a doctor of the employer’s choice but if he or she is not satisfied with treatment, she may see a doctor of her own choosing and cannot be deterred or discriminated against by the employer for making this choice (see GrazianVolpe.com article to be posted August 5, 2011).

-Your South Chicago Accident Lawyers at Grazian and Volpe have over 25 years in advocating and protecting workers’ rights.
+Your South Chicago Accident Lawyers at Grazian and Volpe (now Lloyd Miller Law) have over 25 years in advocating and protecting workers’ rights.
 As experienced and seasoned Chicago personal injury attorneys we want all worker’s to be informed and understand their rights to medical treatment without fear of employer retaliation.
 For more information please follow us on WCIU, You and Me in the Morning, YouTube and Facebook where we answer questions and offer comment and advice on personal and workplace injury law and issues.
 Remember a call to our office or in office consultation is always provided without cost and for you benefit.

 About the Author